Art & Digital Media Department

 International study is one of the hallmarks of our programs.
 There are many opportunities to study abroad through our wide range of semester-long programs and short-term abroad courses.
 Our students are encouraged to extend their studies across the globe, in exciting locations like Great Britain, Ireland, France, Spain, Australia, and Japan.

-We also offer two additional four-year degrees exclusively at our Branch campus.
+We also offer two additional four-year degrees exclusively at our Italy campus.
 The BS in Conservation Studies provides the extraordinary opportunity to study and apprentice with masters of restoration, while working on centuries old original art.
 Students in the BFA in Interior Design work with international professionals to explore design, concept development and presentation.
-A graduate program, the MA in Museum Studies is also offered entirely at our Florence branch campus.
-All courses at the Branch Campus are taught in English.
+A graduate program, the MA in Museum Studies is also offered entirely at our Florence campus.
+All courses at the Italy Campus are taught in English.

 Internships and Alumni Success